 A First Georgia DUI is a serious matter.
 In Georgia you can receive time in jail and license suspension for up to a year.
-Even the minimum consequences can include jail-time and suspension of your Georgia drivers license or privilege to drive on the highways of this state.
+Even the minimum penalties for a first GA DUI can include jail-time and suspension of your Georgia drivers license or privilege to drive on the highways of this state.
 This applies to citizens of Georgia and for out of state drivers.
-Georgia DUI Attorney Richard Lawson has almost 20 years of experience representing people on their first Georgia DUI.
+Georgia DUI Attorney Richard Lawson has more than 25 years of experience representing people on their first Georgia DUI.
 He is a former prosecutor trained by the same people who are prosecuting the case against you.
 He has successfully handled more than 4600 Georgia DUI cases.

-In Georgia you have 10 days to file an appeal of the suspension of your drivers license.
+In Georgia you have 30 days to file an appeal of the suspension of your drivers license or choose to install an ignition interlock device on your vehicle.
 Be warned that failure to file for an ALS Hearing in Georgia can result in the suspension of your Georgia drivers license, or privilege to drive in Georgia, for up to 1 year.
 Many States will also honor this license suspension.

 There are usually fines which may amount to over $1,000 once court costs and surcharges are considered.
 There may also be several hundred dollars more required for probation supervision fees.
 Under Georgia law, you must also complete a minimum of 40 hours of community service as well as attend DUI School.